metadevpro/cenv/Readme.md

 ## Philosophy

-According to the principles of [The 12 Factor Apps](https://12factor.net/), configuration data should be injected into the runtime enviroment during the *deployment*, not during the *build*.
+According to the principles of [The 12 Factor Apps](https://12factor.net/), enviroment-aware configuration data should be injected into the runtime enviroment during *deployment* time, not during the *build* time.

 There should be *NO hardcoded environment configuration values* in developer code nor in the repository.
 Hardcoded values lead to environment errors and exposure of secrets such as credentials.

-Cenv is a simple CLI tool that adheres to this philosophy, enabling deployment automation scenarios such as Continous Integration (CI) and Continous Deployment (CD).
+*Cenv* is a simple CLI tool that adheres to this philosophy, enabling deployment automation scenarios such as Continous Integration (CI) and Continous Deployment (CD).

 You encode configuration values in [TOML template files](https://en.wikipedia.org/wiki/TOML).
 Cenv applies and checks these values to your tokenized `*.config` configuration files.